sunpy/ndcube/docs/introduction.rst

 Due to the extra functionality and therefore complexity of the `.ExtraCoords` object (over the previous `dict` implementation) the ``extra_coords=`` keyword argument has been removed from the `.NDCube` constructor.
 Extra coordinates can be added individually using the `~.ExtraCoords.add` method on the ``.extra_coords`` property.

-If you wish to build a `.NDCube` object from lookup tables without a WCS object you might find the extra coords infrastructure useful, this is documented in :ref:`tabular_coordinates`.
+If you wish to build a `.NDCube` object from lookup tables without a WCS object you might find the extra coords infrastructure useful.
+This is documented in :ref:`tabular_coordinates`.

 ``.wcs``, ``.extra_coords`` and ``.combined_wcs``